saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 <img src="../images/s4hwelcusr.jpg">

 Enter the demo user info and then press Finish.
+You are now ready to create ABAP CDS views in your S/4HANA system.

 <img src="../images/eclproj04.jpg">